Data Processing Bounds for Scalar Lossy Source Codes with Side Information at the Decoder

 where $M_z$, $M_z \in \{1,\ldots, {K}-M+1\}$, is the cardinality of $A_z$, i.e., the number of source symbols that are encoded to $z$.
 Obviously, $\sum_z M_z= {K}$.
 Notice that the supremum is taken over all deterministic encoders, where each encoder is represented by a specific set $\{\vec{p}_z\}_{z=1}^M$ as defined in (\ref{pzdef}).
 The second equality is proved in Appendix F. The function $q_{\alpha}(M_z)$ is concave for $1<\alpha \leq 2$, and may be concave also out of this range, with dependence on the channel parameters, as shown in Appendix F. When $q_{\alpha}(M_z)$ is concave, we can bound the supremum by taking equal $M_z$'s, i.e., $M_z={K}/M$, $\forall z$, and we get:

 If $M$ divides ${K}$, this bound is achieved by any feasible encoder that partitions the source alphabet into equally sized subsets, thus the optimization is exact.
+The lower bounds on the distortion are obtained by combining (\ref{RDF}) and (\ref{lblastchan1}).
 An example for specific values of $\mu$ and $\epsilon$ is presented in Fig. \ref{figb1}.
-The bound is compared with the bound obtained from the classical DPT (\ref{wzlbtheo22}), the bound obtained from the classical inequality $R_{WZ}(D)\leq \log M$, the bound obtained by using (\ref{holder1b}) and the exact solution of Eq. \ref{th1mindis}.
+The bound is compared with the bound obtained from the classical DPT (\ref{wzlbtheo22}), the bound obtained from the classical inequality $R_{WZ}(D)\leq \log M$, the bound obtained by using (\ref{holder1b}) and the exact solution of Eq. (\ref{th1mindis}).
 The WZ RD function was calculated using the Blahut-Arimoto-type algorithm presented in \cite{BAalg}.
 Eq. (\ref{RDB2}) was optimized over $\alpha$, for each $M\leq {K}$, so as to get the best lower bound on the distortion.

 We see that even the classical DPT gives us non-trivial lower bounds and that the lower bound obtained from (\ref{lblastchan1}) is much better than the trivial bound obtained from $R_{WZ}(D)$.
 The lower bound obtained from (\ref{holder1b}) is not useful in this case.
 There is a gap between the exact solution and the best bound, even for $M=2$, where the optimization (\ref{infsup}) is exact.